Start a conversation

 Day 4: Lucmabamba – LLAQTAPATA – Hydroelectric – Aguas Calientes

-After our chef’s last delicious breakfast for us, we will continue along the ancient and remote Inca Trail for 3 hours uphill to the Puncuyoc Pass (2,700m/8,858ft).
-Along the way, you will be in awe of the amazing views and the impressively unique valleys and fruit plantations.
-We will arrive to Llactapata Inca Ruins, located just in front of Machu Picchu where we enjoy its surrounding mountains – Huayna Picchu, Machu Picchu and the Aobamba Canyon.
+This will be our chef’s last delicious breakfast for us, after saying goodbye we continue along the ancient and remote Inca Trail for 3 hours to the Puncuyoc Pass (2,700m/8,858ft).
+Be in awe of the amazing views and the impressively unique valleys and fruit plantations.
+Arrive at Llactapata Inca Ruins, located in front of Machu Picchu where you may enjoy its views and surrounding mountains – Huayna Picchu, Machu Picchu and the Aobamba Canyon.

-Next, we descend for 2 hours to the Hydroelectric plant, the primary power source for Cusco, where we have lunch.
-Then it’s the last leg of the journey walking to Aguas Calientes through the National Park of Machu Picchu, where we will sleep in the comfort of a real bed in a nice hotel.
+Next, descend for 2 hours to the Hydroelectric plant, the primary power source for Cusco, where we have lunch.
+Then it’s the last leg of the journey walking to Aguas Calientes through the National Park of Machu Picchu, tonight sleep in the comfort of a soft bed in a clean hotel.

 • Meals: Breakfast – Lunch – Dinner